On a model for the Navier--Stokes equations using magnetization variables: Global well-posedness for a model system

 In \cite{P_JCR_Burgers_2015}, we showed that on the torus $\TT^3$ and for initial data in $w_0\in H^{1/2}(\TT^3)$ equation \re{eqBurgers} admits a unique strong global solution which is classical for $t>0$.
 We will show that similar methods apply to \re{eqBurgersW1}, which are closer to the Navier--Stokes equations in the sense that the nonlinear terms would have to be altered more significantly to obtain the Burgers equations.
 Moreover we will see that unlike solutions of the Burgers equations, solutions of \re{eqBurgersW1} have constant momentum -- a property shared with solutions of the Navier--Stokes equations.

 We divide the proof of well-posedness for \re{eqBurgersW1} into two parts: first we prove the global well-posedness of weak solutions for initial data $w_0\in H^1$; then show a local well-posedness result for $w_0\in H^{1/2}$ that combines with the $H^1$ result to give global well-posedness in this case.
-The local existence result in $H^{1/2}$ is based on the approach described in \cite{Marin-Rubio_JCR_Sad_2013}.
+The local existence result in $H^{1/2}$ is based on the approach described in \cite{Marin-Rubio_JCR_Sad_2013}, for the Navier--Stokes equations.